hermixy/QtMvvm/README.md

 # QtMvvm
 A mvvm oriented library for Qt, to create Projects for Widgets and Quick in parallel

 **Note:** This project consists of many small github repositories.
-This repository is a meta-repository to keep documentation etc. in one place.
+This repository is a meta-repository to keep documentation, examples, etc. in one place.
 Read the [Installation](#installation) chapter to learn how to use those repos.

 ## Features
 The main feature of QtMvvm is the seperation between ui and logic.
 With this library, you can create a core library, containing your application logic, as well as ui controllers, and create multiple ui projects on top of it.
 This way you can for example provide both, a widgets and a qt quick based application, or create different uis for different devices.
 The key features are: